 - Return club equipment; arrange for replacement of used first aid stores and batteries if needed.

 - Write a brief report of the walk (template from the club website).
 This report includes details such as group size, weather, description of the walk, any difficulties encountered (ie: thick vegetation, water crossings, difficult terrain), and anything else the leader deems relevant.

-- Lodge trip report to club secretary and fees to treasurer.
+- Lodge trip report to club secretary.